1. Network connectivity in ADHD¶

 were unchanged.

-In children with ADHD, the frontal-parietal attentional network could possibly be more decentrally organized (line-like topology) and less centrally organized (star-like topology).
+In children with ADHD, the frontal-parietal attentional network could potentially be more decentrally organized (line-like topology) and less centrally organized (star-like topology).
 This appears to result in more random connectivity with impaired global efficiency and network decentralization in ADHD.

-A meta-analysis found in ADHD a
+A meta-analysis found that in the case of ADHD

 - Increased connectivity between